 Our course takes place in Ubud, the cultural heart of Bali.
 A jungle village dating back to the eighth century, Ubud mixes deep-rooted traditional Bali with a thriving modern expat community.
 Here you can explore the nearby waterfalls and caves, do yoga, go river rafting, visit historical Hindu holy sites, take a stroll through the Monkey Forest, or just relax and enjoy vistas of rice paddy terraces.

-There are endless activities and sights to see in Bali during your free time.
+There are endless activities and sights to see in Bali when you’re taking a break from coding on the weekends.
 Head to Mount Batur before dawn to summit the active volcano at sunrise.
-Take a weekend trip to the beach to catch some surf and have a night on the town.
-Or hop over to the Gili Islands for epic snorkeling and diving amidst Bali’s world-class reefs.
-The possibilities are endless in Bali…we can hardly wait!
+Take a weekend trip to the beach to catch some surf.
+Or hop over to Nusa Lembongan for snorkeling and diving amidst Indonesia’s world-class reefs.
+The possibilities are endless in Bali…it’s truly paradise.

 Expect warm days and nights, with highs around 88 degrees (31 celsius), and nighttime lows around 73 (23 celsius).
 Ubud gets its lush natural beauty from being located in a tropical rainforest!
 Rainy season is dying down in the March – April timeframe, but you can still expect intermittent rain showers mixed with sunshine throughout the months.